Howlerloud/Essex-Pc-s/README.md

 <img src="assets/readme_media/form_lighthouse_mobile.jpg">
 <p>When testing my webpage using lighthouse it highlights the fact my navigation bar takes the longest to load due to the jpg and the size of the bar.
 To help I used tinypng to compress the image.
 It instead recommends updating my jpg to the next gen format WebP and AVIF.</p>
 <br>
-<p>Lighthouse also suggests preconnecting thrid party origins like my youtube iframe</p>
+<p>Lighthouse also suggests preconnecting third party origins like my youtube iframe</p>
 <hr>

 <h2>Credits</h2>
 <h3>Code Used</h3>